Ben-Ken/Ben-Ken/README.md

 - Hi, I’m @Ben-Ken
-- I’m interested in computational neuroscience
+- I do research in computational neuroscience
-- I’m currently learning CS50's Introduction to Programming with Python
 - You can reach me at: www.linkedin.com/in/Benjamin-Lévesque-Kinder

 <!---